grain-lang/grain-lang.org/README.md

 To make a change to a document, edit the corresponding Markdown file in [src](src).
 The file path matches the URL path after `/docs`, but if you have trouble finding the page you're looking for, you can click the "Edit on GitHub" button at the top of page on the website.

+Please note that standard library documentation is auto-generated from our standard library source with our documentation tool `grain doc`.
+If you'd like to make an edit to the standard library docs please do so in the corresponding source file in the main compiler monorepo found [here](https://github.com/grain-lang/grain/tree/main/stdlib).
+After editing the source file, you can run `grain doc stdlib -o stdlib --current-version=$(grain -v)` from the project root directory to generate the `.md` docs.
+The changes will be reflected on the website the next time we deploy changes for the next release!

 ### Adding a New Document

 Create your new Markdown file in the desired location within `src/content/docs`.
-Each document starts with some front-matter, which is a bit of yml that is given to the renderer.
+Each document starts with some front-matter, which is a bit of yaml that is given to the renderer.
 Since the title of the page is an `h1`, headers in your document should begin at level 2:

 ```markdown
 ---